To Music Mountain Homepage

 Kevin Coffey was able to identify the members of the Tennessee Ramblers in the above lobby card.
 From L-to-R are: Tex Martin (Martin Schopp - later a deejay and recording artist under the name Marty Roberts), Harry Blair, Jack Gillette, Lelland 'Kid' Clark.
 Seated is Cecil 'Curly' Campbell.

-Title lobby card from one of the earlier Wakely films, WEST OF THE ALAMO (Monogram, 1946).
+Above is the title lobby card from one of Jimmy Wakely's early starring films, WEST OF THE ALAMO (Monogram, 1946).
 On the right, Jimmy is ridin' his paint horse 'Lucky'.
 Sidekick Lee 'Lasses' White is shown on the left side.
 Note the photo insert showing Wakely strummin' a guitar.
 The lobby card credits Arthur Smith and His Trio as the musical support.
 Fiddlin' Arthur Smith worked in many of the Jimmy Wakely oaters including RIDERS OF THE DAWN (Monogram, 1945), LONESOME TRAIL (Monogram, 1945), OKLAHOMA BLUES (Monogram, 1948), RANGERS RIDE (Monogram, 1948) and PARTNERS OF THE SUNSET (Monogram, 1948).

 Not to be confused with Arthur "Guitar Boogie" Smith and his "Crackerjacks" who were members of the radio station WBT, Charlotte, North Carolina lineup in the 1940s.
 That Arthur Smith's most famous composition was "Guitar Boogie".